MitaliChandani/Enigma-Machine/README.md

 Encrypt or decrypt messages using a configurable rotor shift.

+User registration and login with validation

+Dark and light theme toggle

+File upload interface

 Clean and responsive UI built with HTML and CSS.

 Real-time message processing.

 Working:

+Users visit the homepage and can choose to either register or log in.

+Login and registration data are temporarily stored in a Python dictionary within app.py

 This web app uses a simplified Caesar cipher: